 - Digital designer, Oliver Solly, offered his creative skills to Pilgrim’s Hospice, Oasis Domestic Abuse Service and KRAN (Kent Refugee Action Network) to design marketing materials and a new logo.

-- Business Computer Solutions Ltd offered to run a free Introduction to Digital Marketing training course for VCSE organisations.
+- Business Computer Solutions Ltd ran a three free training courses – Introduction to Digital Marketing (twice due to popular demand) and GDPR for Everyone.

-For more information and to register your organisation’s interest in the exchange programme contact Georgie MacFarlan on email@example.com
+To register your organisation’s interest in the exchange programme contact Georgie MacFarlan on firstname.lastname@example.org.
+Alternatively you can register your needs and preferences here: